Ramakm/Data-Careers-Handbook-2024/README.md

 # How to contribute: (Instructions)

 - Fork this Repository using the button at the top.
-However, if you are interested in having contributions to this repo count toward Hacktoberfest, we encourage you to take a look at this list of Hacktoberfest issues for inspiration and make the necessary changes to focus on enabling people to make meaningful contributions to open source projects.
+However, if you are interested in having contributions to this repo count toward Data Science community, Please give it a star and change the required code or upload any new files.

-- Clone your forked repository to your pc ( `$ git clone "url from clone option"`)
+- Clone your forked repository to your pc ( `$ git clone "url from clone option of this repo"`)
 - Create a new branch for your modifications (ie. git branch new-user and check it out git checkout new-user and `git checkout -b new-user`)
 - Add your profile image in static/images/ ( use drag and drop option or upload by commands.)
 - Add your profile data in Contributor folder